cracell/recipes/cole_slaw.md

 - Add grated carrots or sliced sweet onions to cabbage for color and sweetness

 ## Ideas
-- Use greek yogurt instead of mayo
+- Use greek yogurt instead of mayo.
+Tried this with 0% fat greek yogurt.
+Was ok.
+Probably need to look at greek yogurt based recipes to see if there's a way to improve it.

 Based on: http://www.livingtraderjoes.com/how-to-make-easy-coleslaw/